datanav/docs/configuration.rst

    * - ``keep_existing_solr_ids``
      - Boolean
-     - This can be set to True in order to try to reuse the existing solr-id of an entity, even if the solr-ids of the entity no longer contains the solr-id that exists on the solr server.
+     - This can be set to ``true`` in order to try to reuse the existing solr-id of an entity, even if the solr-ids of the entity no longer contains the solr-id that exists on the solr server.
        The cons of doing this is that it requires a http-request to solr for *each and every* entity, so it is *very* expensive.
 This option should therefore be set to false in